Gravitational lensing by a spiral galaxy I: the influence from bar's structure to the flux ratio anomaly: Introduction

 \section{Introduction}

 Gravitational lensing is a powerful tool for probing the distribution of matter, from individual galaxies to massive clusters~\citep{1992grle.book.....S, 1992ARA&A..30..311B}.
 In the strong lensing regime, multiple images of a background source are formed.
-The flux ratios between these images provide a direct test of the smoothness of the foreground lens's gravitational potential~\citep{1998MNRAS.295..587M}.
+The flux ratios between these images provide a direct test of the smoothness of the foreground lens's gravitational potential~\citep{1998MNRAS.295..587M, 2004ApJ...604L...5M}.
 When the observed fluxes deviate from the predictions of a simple, smooth lens model, this phenomenon is known as a ``flux ratio anomaly''.
 Such anomalies point to the existence of additional mass structures that perturb the lens potential on small scales.

 These anomalies have several potential origins.
 First, they can be caused by perturbations from dark matter subhalos within the main lens galaxy.
-This idea was first proposed by~\cite{1998MNRAS.295..587M} and has been studied extensively with theoretical models~\citep{2001ApJ...563....9M, 2002ApJ...572...25D} and high-resolution N-body cosmological simulations~\citep{2009MNRAS.398.1235X, 2010MNRAS.408.1721X, 2013arXiv1307.4220X}.
+This idea was first proposed by~\cite{1998MNRAS.295..587M} and has been studied extensively with theoretical models~\citep{2001ApJ...563....9M, 2002ApJ...572...25D} and high-resolution N-body cosmological simulations~\citep{2009MNRAS.398.1235X, 2010MNRAS.408.1721X, Xu_2015}.
 Second, microlensing by the dense field of stars in the lens galaxy can contribute to the anomalies.
 This effect is particularly significant for lensed quasars observed at optical wavelengths~\citep{1989AJ.....98.1989I}.
 Third, other structures along the line of sight, such as the external shear from the large-scale environment or intervening halos, can alter the observed fluxes~\citep{2010ApJ...711..201S, 2012MNRAS.426.2978I, 2012MNRAS.421.2553X}.
-A fourth potential origin is the lens galaxy's own baryonic structures, such as edge on galactic disks~\citep{2016MNRAS.463L..51H, 2017MNRAS.469.3713H, 2018MNRAS.475.2438H}.
+A fourth potential origin is the lens galaxy's own baryonic structures, such as edge on disks~\citep{2016MNRAS.463L..51H, 2017MNRAS.469.3713H, 2018MNRAS.475.2438H}.
+Finally, multipole moments in strong lens galaxies can also contribute to flux-ratio anomalies~\citep{2024MNRAS.531.3431C}.